Dexmedetomidine for Postoperative Pain in Pediatric T&A

 The trial does not specify if you need to stop taking your current medications, but it excludes those with a history of chronic pain medication use.

-How is the drug dexmedetomidine (Precedex) unique for managing postoperative pain in pediatric T&A?
+What evidence suggests that the SZMN block and dexmedetomidine could be effective for postoperative pain in pediatric T&A?

 Ban CH Tsui, MD